- 20.9-megapixel DX format APS-C CMOS sensor

 Wi-Fi and Bluetooth: The Z50 has built-in Wi-Fi (IEEE 802.11b/g/n/ac, 2.4 and 5 GHz) and Bluetooth (4.2), allowing you to wirelessly connect the camera to computers, smartphones, or tablets running the SnapBridge app.
-On the app, you can download pictures from the camera, or control the camera for taking pictures remotely.
+On the app, you can download pictures from the camera, record location data from your device to your photos, or control the camera for taking pictures remotely.
 SnapBridge is compatible with iOS (10.0 or later) and Android (5.0 and up) devices.

 Vibration Reduction: The Nikon Z50 lets you enable or disable Vibration Reduction (VR) built into a compatible lens.
 Vibration Reduction reduces blur caused by camera shake, allowing shutter speeds up to 4.5 stops slower than would otherwise be allowed, and increasing the range of available shutter speeds.
 You can apply VR while shooting still images or movies.

 Note: Both included lenses have on-board Vibration Reduction.

 i Menu: The camera has an i button that opens a menu of frequently-used settings in the current shooting mode: